Application Deadline: January 1 for fall admission

 The requirements for admission to this program are:

-- a bachelor’s degree
+- A bachelor’s degree

-- evidence of academic and clinical aptitude in the form of previous academic records
+- Evidence of academic and clinical aptitude in the form of previous academic records

-- aptitude scores on the Graduate Record Examination (institution code 0681)
+- Aptitude scores on the Graduate Record Examination (institution code 0681)

-- three letters of reference from individuals familiar with your academic ability
+- Three letters of reference from individuals familiar with your academic ability

-SARSH522: Anatomy and Physiology of the Speech Mechanism
+SAR SH522: Anatomy and Physiology of the Speech Mechanism

 Study of the physiological structures and functions that underlie speech production.
 Emphasis is placed on the respiratory, phonatory, and articulatory systems.
 Introduction to neuroanatomy and neural control of the production of speech as well as dysfunction of these normal processes in clinical disorders is included.
+(Credits: 4)

-SARSH524: Language Acquisition
+SAR SH524: Language Acquisition

 This course will focus on first language acquisition in infancy and childhood.
 We will cover the progression of language development in each of the traditional areas of linguistic analysis: phonology, semantics, syntax, and pragmatics.
 The course will be focused on experimental research in typical language acquisition and on different theories that strive to explain the underlying cognitive and linguistic mechanisms at work in an early learner.
+(Credits: 4)

-SARSH535: Diagnostic Audiology
+SAR SH535: Diagnostic Audiology

 Requires both lecture and lab to cover hearing assessment through the use of pure-tone and speech audiometric techniques as well as the measurement of middle-ear function.
 The course also includes information about the anatomy and physiology of the auditory system, acoustics, and the effect of noise on hearing.
+(Credits: 4)

-SARSH542: Aural Rehabilitation
+SAR SH542: Aural Rehabilitation

 An introduction to theory and techniques of audiologic habilitation and rehabilitation in audiology and speech-language pathology.
 The significance of Deaf world issues in the field of aural rehabilitation is addressed throughout the course.
+(Credits: 4)

-SARSH547: Introduction to the Clinical Process I
+SAR SH547: Introduction to the Clinical Process I

 This course is designed to prepare speech-language pathology students to enter into clinical practicum.
 Students will study theories of clinical process through guided observation experiences, culminating to a final mini-practicum experience.
 As part of this course, students will complete the ASHA requirement of 25 clinical observation hours.
+(Credits: 4)